Configure PyCharm and Neovim to ensure your develpment environment is consistent and your code style matches, regardless of which editor your choose.

 Create a common python standard

 As we mentioned before, to ensure both IDEs behave the same, they should read the same font.
-To force both IDEs to follow the same rules, we need to have this file in the root of our projects:
+To force both IDEs to follow the same rules, we need to configure our Ruff settings.

 Configure Neovim